-If you are new to the scrap metal industry you may notice that a lot of scrap yards don’t post prices online or if they do, there is often a disclaimer that states prices can change at any time.
-As an experienced scrapper you should be familiar with ever-changing scrap prices and the possibility within minutes they can change.
-Occasionally scrappers will call ahead to get a scrap price over the phone and by the time they arrive at the yard a short while later, the price could be higher or lower.
+If you are new to the scrap metal industry, you may notice that many scrap yards don’t post prices online, or if they do, there is often a disclaimer stating prices can change at any time.
+As an experienced scrapper, you should be familiar with ever-changing scrap prices and the possibility that they can change within minutes.
+Occasionally, scrappers will call ahead to get a scrap price over the phone, and by the time they arrive at the yard a short while later, the price could be higher or lower.

-There are many different reasons why scrap prices change in general and what impacts them to change too.
-Before we discuss how often prices changes, it’s important to know why scrap prices change in the first place.
+There are many reasons why scrap prices change and what causes them to change.
+Before we discuss how often prices change, it’s essential to know why scrap prices change in the first place.

-- Market Price – Just like the stock market, scrap commodities are constantly fluctuating based on other factors.
+- Market Price – Like the stock market, scrap commodities constantly fluctuate based on other factors.

-- Industry Demand – Depending on the rate of production in industries like construction, electronics, and technology.
+- Industry Demand – This depends on the construction, electronics, and technological production rate.

-- Time of Year – Seasons greatly affect these types of industries, which can directly relate to supply and demand.
+- Time of Year – Seasons significantly affect these industries, which can directly relate to supply and demand.

 Suggested Reading: What Determines Scrap Prices?